 The sensitive thyroid stimulating hormone (TSH or thyrotropin) assay has become the single best screening test for hyperthyroidism and hypothyroidism, and in most outpatient clinical situations, the serum TSH is the most sensitive test for detecting mild thyroid hormone excess or deficiency.

 A TSH can sometimes be useful.
 Low TSH levels (near zero) with hyperthyroid symptoms may be the first indication that someone (who is not on any thyroid medication) has Graves’ disease.
 Further antibody testing will confirm that diagnosis.
-When a TSH is greater than 1.0, it may indicate some degree of hypothyroidism, and suggests a dose increase may be warranted, or that other factors like iron, cortisol, blood sugar, etc. need to be addressed.
-The current TSH reference range probably goes too high because it includes undiagnosed hypothyroids.
+When a TSH is greater than 1.0, it may indicate some degree of hypothyroidism for someone already taking thyroid hormone who is still symptomatic.
+A higher dose may be beneficial if other factors like iron, cortisol, blood sugar, etc. have already been addressed.
+The current TSH reference range probably goes too high because it includes undiagnosed hypothyroid patients.
 Data has shown that African-Americans, who have a very low incidence of Hashimoto’s thyroiditis, have an average TSH of 1.18.
 This may be more representative of the true normal mean TSH of a normal population.
 Another study found increased arterial stiffness (which correlates with heart disease) in subjects whose TSH was 2.01-4.0, which is within the normal range.
 The authors concluded that “it may be proposed that TSH values between 2.01 and 4.0 µU/ml are rather mildly abnormal and not high-normal and that the definition of the “normal” range for TSH values should probably be reconsidered.”
 In any case, dosing adjustments should never be based on TSH levels alone, for some of the reasons listed below.

 The TSH in people with a dysfunctional hypothalamus or pituitary gland will never accurately reflect their actual thyroid levels.
 This is common in people who have had head injuries from sports, car accidents, etc. Has anyone not bumped their head at some point, ever?